 Additions and Substitutions

-- Replace the mayonnaise and crema mixture with green chili aioli, chipotle lime sauce, or ancho aioli.
+- Replace the mayonnaise and crema with green chili aioli, chipotle lime sauce, or ancho aioli.

 How to Make Elotes Mexicano